Dutch Oven Daddy

 Your next pasta night deserves to have this deliciously simple Cast Iron Garlic Bread loaded with buttery garlic goodness.
 This garlic bread recipe uses simple ingredients that you probably have on-hand making this a recipe you can whip up quickly and easily.

-This garlic bread goes great with our Lasagna, Baked Spaghetti, and Pizza Pasta.
+This garlic bread goes great with our Dutch Oven Lasagna, Baked Spaghetti, and Pizza Pasta.
+Or go traditional with our Skillet Spaghetti and Meatballs.

 Branded image of slices ogarlic bread on a cutting board